jlord/sheetsee.js/readme.md

 You can feed [leaflet.js](http://leaflet.cloudmade.com/) the data it needs to make maps.

 Use [mustache.js](http://mustache.github.com/) to create templates for the data in your spreadsheet.

+*d3 would be awesome to use, too!
+I'm not using it right now because I need the visualizations to work in IE6.
+Yeah.
+I know.

 ## What's it all for?